Governors Role Description

 •know, understand and work within the prescribed regulatory framework.

-•report any evidence of fraud, corruption or misconduct to an appropriate
+•report any evidence of fraud, corruption or misconduct to an appropriate person or Authority.

 In addition, governors should:

 - prepare for meetings by reading papers beforehand.